 How Do I Cook With Chayote?

-Eaten raw, chayote is often incorporated into salads and salsas.
-It’s mild flavor and crisp, apple-like crunch make it perfect for many dishes.
+Raw chayote is often incorporated into salads and salsas.
+It’s mild taste and crisp, apple-like crunch make it perfect for many dishes.
 Some will even give it a squeeze of citrus and a pinch of salt for a simple and nutritious snack.

 In terms of cooking, think of it like you would any other summer squash.
 Think grilled, baked, gratin, sauteed, fried, stuffed, mashed, boiled, pickled, and more.
 If you can dream it up, you can make it happen.